 2. These Factors May Affect Your Claim

-In most cases, an insurance company’s underwriters approve, deny, or assign value to claims based on several factors, including:
+In most cases, an insurance company’s underwriters approve, deny, or assign value to claims based on several factors.
+It’s in your best interested to research your options.
+Many company’s are available such as Murphy Lawyer in Atlanta to assist you.
+Theses claims are based on several claims, including:

 - The vehicle’s overall condition